-Journées du Patrimoine 2024: free tours of the Musée Curie in Paris
+Journées du Patrimoine 2025 in Paris: free tours of the Musée Curie

-Published by Manon de Sortiraparis, Caroline de Sortiraparis, Cécile de Sortiraparis · Photos by Caroline de Sortiraparis · Published on July 22, 2024 at 01:13 p.m.
+Published by Manon de Sortiraparis, Caroline de Sortiraparis, Cécile de Sortiraparis · Photos by Caroline de Sortiraparis · Updated on September 10, 2025 at 06:35 p.m.

-On the occasion of the Journées du Patrimoine 2024, the Musée Curie is opening its doors over the weekend of September 21 and 22, 2024, for a plunge into the history of the family of five Nobel Prize winners.
+To mark the 42nd Journées du Patrimoine, the Musée Curie is opening its doors over the weekend of September 20 and 21, 2025, for a journey into the history of the family of five Nobel Prize winners.
 Calling all fans of scientific heritage!

 It's a wonderful way to immerse yourself in the world of the Curies, the family of five Nobel Prize winners (Marie twice, her husband Pierre, her daughter Irène and her son-in-law Frédéric Joliot) whose discoveries led to an understanding of radioactivity and major medical advances.

-Visuels musée et monument LouvreVisuels musée et monument LouvreVisuels musée et monument LouvreVisuels musée et monument Louvre Heritage Days 2024 at museums and art foundations in Paris and the Île-de-France region
+Visuels musée et monument LouvreVisuels musée et monument LouvreVisuels musée et monument LouvreVisuels musée et monument Louvre Journées du Patrimoine 2025: the program at museums in Paris and the Île-de-France region

-During the Journées du Patrimoine 2024, many museums and art foundations will be opening their doors free of charge in Paris and the Île-de-France region.
-Join us on Saturday, September 21 and Sunday, September 22, 2024, for a program full of wonderful discoveries.
+During this 2025 edition of the Journées du Patrimoine, a large number of museums and art foundations are opening their doors free of charge in Paris and the Île-de-France region.
+Join us on Saturday, September 20 and Sunday, September 21, 2025, for a program full of wonderful discoveries.
 [Read more]

 Did you know?
 The Musée Curie is located in Marie Curie's former living quarters, on the very spot where she studied and taught radioactivity over a century ago.
 This is your chance to explore Marie Curie's buildings, office and personal chemistry laboratory, as well as the garden she created between the two pavilions of theRadium Institute.